-How to Score Restaurant Sales on Super Bowl Sunday
+How to Increase Restaurant Sales on Super Bowl Sunday

 In the restaurant world, The Super Bowl is known as one of the slowest days of the year.
-Cover counts drop as people stay home to watch the game and veg out in front of their big screens.
+Cover counts drop as people stay home to watch the game in front of their big screens.
 But just because a guest's first choice that day is to stay home doesn’t mean that game day has to be slow for business.
+Here are several tips & tricks on how to increase sales on game day.

-Americans spent nearly $15.5 billion on the Super Bowl last year, including party decor, team merchandise, and—most importantly—food and beverages.
-11 million Americans say the fun food is the most important part of the day for them, which means the game can be a huge revenue generator for your restaurant if you play it right.
+Americans spent nearly $14.8 billion on the Super Bowl last year, including party decor, team merchandise, and—most importantly—food and beverages.
+11 million Americans say that fun food is the most important part of the day for them, which means the game can be a huge revenue driver for your restaurant.

-We put together some tips on how to promote your offerings and increase your profits on Super Bowl Sunday—no hail mary necessary.
+We put together some restaurant promotion ideas to increase your profits on Super Bowl Sunday—no hail-mary necessary.

 Get a Game Day Menu